Pierre Niney: Career

 As the youngest male member of the Comédie-Française aged 21, he gained his first experiences in the theatre under directors such as Julie Brochen at the Cartoucherie de Vincennes, Vladimir Pankov at the Théâtre Meyerhold in Moscow, and Emmanuel Demarcy-Mota.
 After small roles in television films and shorts, his first cinema roles were as the son of Michel Blanc's character in Nos 18 ans, a lycée student in LOL Henri Keltekian in Robert Guédiguian's L'armée du crime selected for Cannes in 2009, and alongside Benoît Poelvoorde and Isabelle Carré in Les Émotifs anonymes.
-His first leading role was in the 2011 film J'aime regarder les filles, which resulted in his nominationa for a César de la meilleure révélation masculine in 2012; he was nominated for the same award for Comme des frères the following year.
+His first leading role was in the 2011 film J'aime regarder les filles, which resulted in his nomination for a César de la meilleure révélation masculine in 2012; he was nominated for the same award for Comme des frères the following year.

 In 2014, Niney starred as fashion designer Yves Saint Laurent in the biopic of the same name directed by Jalil Lespert, for which he won a César Award for Best Actor.
 Niney commented that he faced three challenges: that he had "to play a manic depressive", that he aged in the film "from around 18 to 46 years old" and lastly "not to lose the link between all the faces of the character.
 He is changing so much from the little boy at the beginning of the movie, then the hippies in the 70s with the long beard and the long hair and then older again".
 This role marked his first portrayal of an openly gay character and earned him widespread critical acclaim.
 He was also nominated for best actor as Frantz (2016), as Mathieu Vasseur in Boîte noire (2022) and in the title role of Le Comte de Monte-Cristo (2025).